MichaelCurrin/learn-to-code/intro_to_coding.md

 		- Styling can be added on a certain element or at the top of the page, but often some base CSS styling is applied to the entire website.
 Using an existing or custom-built theme.
 	- [JavaScript](/Scripting\ languages/JavaScript)
 		- For behavior
 		- This adds interactivity to the website.
-I
+It means you can do things like process requests like form submissions, searches and scrolling through images on a feed without having to reload the entire page, but just the part that needs to change.
+		- JavaScript is also what creates pop-ups (pleasant or annoying) on a website.
+		- Some websites are built with a focus
 - For mobile app development, there are many choices.
 	- Android apps
 		- Java (The traditional Android language)